norton287/Gigabyte-Z370-HD3P/README.md

 ## macOS Beta

-I am running macOS 10.15.4 Developer Beta 4 on my secondary installation.
-With no issues so far, I just had to enable the bootflag *'agdpmod=pikera'* to enable 4k.
+I am running macOS 10.15.3 now since updates to the different betas of 10.15.4 is so problematic